 The U.S. Government Accountability Office (GAO) is headquartered in Washington D.C. and has 11 offices throughout the United States.
 The cyber careers segment of its website is constantly advertising new positions.
 The GAO reports to congress yet it is a completely independent and non-partisan agency.
 Its role is to investigate federal expenditures, unacceptable activities and other issues related to government ethics.

 The agency has made a large effort to hire not only security auditors, but cyber security professionals in an attempt to secure the nation against cyberterrorists and hacker groups.
-If you are skilled or interested in analyzing networks to generate information pertaining to security weaknesses, the GAO might be a great career opportunity.
+If you are skilled or interested in analyzing networks to generate information pertaining to security weaknesses, the GAO might be a great career opportunity for you.

 National Security Agency